The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Siegrist {\it et al.}\cite{Sie.etal.11} characterize the current state of the literature on three-dimensional systems as follows: In experimental studies, the sign of the temperature derivative of the resistivity, $\mbox{d} \rho / \mbox{d} T$, is taken as criterion, where positive and negative $\mbox{d} \rho / \mbox{d} T$ indicate metallic and insulating behavior, respectively.\cite{Sie.etal.11} Note that this classification refers to the current measuring temperature. -- Alternatively, as done below, $\mbox{d} \sigma / \mbox{d} T$ can be considered which always has the opposite sign. -- Furthermore, Siegrist {\it et al.}\ state that this approach by experimentalists contrasts with theoretical investigations.\cite{Sie.etal.11} Those studies consider transport as metallic if, as $T \rightarrow 0$, the conductivity $\sigma$ tends to a finite value, and as insulating if $\sigma$ vanishes.\cite{Sie.etal.11}
+Siegrist et al.\cite{Sie.etal.11} describe the current state of the literature on three-dimensional systems as follows: In experimental studies, the sign of the temperature derivative of the resistivity, $\mbox{d} \rho / \mbox{d} T$, is taken as criterion, where positive and negative $\mbox{d} \rho / \mbox{d} T$ indicate metallic and insulating behavior, respectively.\cite{Sie.etal.11} Note that this classification refers to the current measuring temperature. -- Alternatively, as done below, $\mbox{d} \sigma / \mbox{d} T$ can be considered which always has the opposite sign. -- Furthermore, Siegrist et al.\ state that this approach by experimentalists contrasts with theoretical investigations.\cite{Sie.etal.11} Those studies consider transport as metallic if, as $T \rightarrow 0$, the conductivity $\sigma$ tends to a finite value, and as insulating if $\sigma$ vanishes.\cite{Sie.etal.11}

-That summary of the literature is incomplete: As already mentioned in Sect.\ I and discussed in more detail in Subsect.\ II.C and Sect.\ IV, also quite a number of experimental studies have focused on $\sigma(T \rightarrow 0)$ extrapolations, based on microscopic theories for the metallic phase.
-They concern not only doped crystalline semiconductors, but also amorphous transition metal semiconductor alloys and granular systems, see for example Refs.\ \onlinecite{Tho.etal.83}, \onlinecite{Sac.etal.11}, and \onlinecite{Dod.etal.81}.
+That summary of the literature is incomplete: As already mentioned in Section 1 and discussed in more detail in Subsection 2.3 as well as Sections 3 and 4, also quite a number of experimental studies have focused on $\sigma(T \rightarrow 0)$ extrapolations based on microscopic theories for the metallic phase.
+They concern not only doped crystalline semiconductors but also amorphous transition metal semiconductor alloys and granular systems, see, for example, Refs.\ \onlinecite{Tho.etal.83}, \onlinecite{Sac.etal.11}, and \onlinecite{Dod.etal.81}.

-More importantly, the above usage of notions by Siegrist {\it et al.}, which, by the way, seems to be rather popular among nonspecialists in localization still nowadays, is ambiguous: The transition from metallic to insulating behavior at $T = 0$ and the sign change of $\mbox{d} \rho / \mbox{d} T$ at finite $T$ are two different, only loosely related phenomena.
+More importantly, the above usage of notions by Siegrist et al., which, by the way, seems to be rather popular among nonspecialists in localization still nowadays, is misleading: The transition from metallic to insulating behavior at $T = 0$ and the sign change of $\mbox{d} \rho / \mbox{d} T$ at finite $T$ are two different, only loosely related phenomena.
 They should not be confused by using the same term ``metal-insulator transition'' for both of them.
 This is illustrated by qualitative considerations in the following three paragraphs.